Peterson, Leif

-Dr. Peterson has also been an adjunct Associate Professor for many years at the University of Texas School of Public Health, Department of Biostatistics and Data Science (2011-19), where he taught biostatistics since 2011.
-He has also taught at the University of Houston and Texas A&M University.
+Peterson has held an adjunct associate professor appointment for many years at the University of Texas School of Public Health, Department of Biostatistics and Data Science (2011-19), where has taught biostatistics since 2011.
+He has also taught several courses at the University of Houston and Texas A&M University.

-Dr. Peterson is a member of the Institute for Electrical and Electronics Engineers (IEEE), and a member of its Computational Intelligence Society (CIS), and served on the IEEE-CIS Bioinformatics and Bioengineering Technical Committee (BBTC), and the IEEE-CIS-BBTC Task Force on Neural Networks.
+Peterson is a senior member of the Institute for Electrical and Electronics Engineers (IEEE) and a member of its Computational Intelligence Society (CIS).
+He served on the IEEE-CIS Bioinformatics and Bioengineering Technical Committee (BBTC) and the IEEE-CIS-BBTC Task Force on Neural Networks.

 Research Areas